antrea-io/antrea/docs/ovs-pipeline.md

 [specification](#antrea-networkpolicy-crd-implementation)
 that we are using.

-These two tables are used to implement the egress rules across all Antrea ClusterNetworkPolicies and Antrea NetworkPolicies.
+These two tables are used to implement the egress rules across all Antrea-native policies.
 Depending on the tier to which the ACNP or ANP belongs to, the rules will be installed in a table corresponding to that tier.
 The egress table to tier mappings is as follows: